zBabar/Unconditional_Models/README.md

 - Generates report using the baseline2 method

-- 'baslines.py' is the main file containg all the functions to extract baseline report. 'extract_baseline_reports.ipynb' is the file using 'train.csv' and 'test.csv' (both these files should be stored in data folder) to extract baseline report using functions in 'baselines.py'.
+- 'baslines.py' or (baselines.py with Cider-D) is the main file containg all the functions to extract baseline report. 'extract_baseline_reports.ipynb' is the file using 'train.csv' and 'test.csv' (both these files should be stored in data folder) to extract baseline report using functions in 'baselines.py'.